Omicron boosters: Do I need one, and if so, when?

 According to CDC data, people who have had one or two boosters have a 0.024% chance of being hospitalized with COVID-19.
 For people under 50, it's even lower — 0.014%

-Offit agrees that certain groups should receive the new booster including elderly adults (he says age 70 and up), people who are immunocompromised and those with chronic conditions that put them at higher risk of serious illness.
+Offit agrees that certain groups should receive the new booster including elderly adults, people who are immunocompromised and those with chronic conditions that put them at higher risk of serious illness.
 But he questions the value of another booster for healthy, younger people.

 Offit says he had a mild infection in May that lasted a few days.
 He's decided against getting the new booster.
 "I think I'm protected against serious disease."